eostanlay/simple-loader/README.md

 # Simple Loader
 • Simple loader made with MetroLoader, Siticone and KeyAuth.
-This is a project made for studies so don't expect much.
+This project is made for studies so don't expect much.
 ## Features
 • KeyAuth.
 <br>